cbabey/apim-docker-compose/advanced/am-pattern-3/README.md

 ### Certificate Manage

 In this docker-compose resources, A single self-sign certificate was generated by defining *.am.wso2.com as a while card entry and adding a localhost as a SAN entry.
-This certificate was used in the nginx load balancer configuration to generate the TLS keystore used for the APIM.
+This same certificate was used in both the Nginx load balancer (SSL configuration) and the TLS keystore used for the APIM.

 We create customer Docker images for both Nginx and APIM by including the necessary certificate and keystore files.
 The folder structure containing the Docker files and certificates is as follows: